What is long-term care?

 Your caregiver is exactly as it sounds – it's the person who provides you care.
 They offer support with daily activities, medical needs, or companionship.
 Caregivers can be paid professionals, like home health aides and nurses, or unpaid family members and friends who step in to help.

-A good caregiver is more than just someone who “helps out.”
-They are your everyday champion and become a partner on your aging journey, ensuring you feel supported, respected, and heard.
+An exceptional caregiver is more than just someone who “helps out.”
+They are your everyday champions; they help you preserve your dignity and become a partner on your aging journey, ensuring you feel supported, respected, and heard.
+They see you as a person rather than a condition to treat.

 Benefits of long-term care